forvendettaw/GhostChat/README.md

 ### What is GhostChat?

-GhostChat is a truly private chat app where messages travel directly between you and your friend - no servers storing or reading your conversations.
+GhostChat is a truly private chat app where messages travel directly between you and your peer - no servers storing or reading your conversations.
 When you close the tab, everything vanishes completely.
 No history, no traces, no tracking.
 Your messages are ghosts that disappear.

 ### How to Use

 **Step 1: Create a room**

 - Open the website
 - Click "Start Chatting"
 - Click "Create Room"
 - You'll see a "Copy Invite Link" button

 **Step 2: Share the invite link**

 - Click "Copy Invite Link"
-- Share the link with your friend (via text, email, WhatsApp, etc.)
+- Share the link with your peer (via text, email, WhatsApp, etc.)

-**Step 3: Your friend joins**
+**Step 3: Your peer joins**

 - They click your invite link
 - Opens directly in their browser
 - Automatically connects to you

 **Step 4: Chat directly**

 - Once connected, you'll see "Connected" status
-- Type messages and press Enter or click Send
+- Type messages and press Enter to send
+- See "Peer is typing..." when they're composing
+- Click any message to copy it
 - Messages travel directly between you (peer-to-peer)
+- Share files up to 10MB

 **Step 5: End the chat**

 - Close the browser tab
 - All messages instantly disappear from memory
 - Invite link expires